 As the flagship model designation, the 1D series has remained firmly out of reach of most non-professional photographers, myself included.
-But it’s not like you have to buy the newest and most expensive version.
-When an opportunity came up for me to snag a 1D Mark III, I took a chance on the old thing to see how it fares in the modern camera landscape.
+But it’s not as if only the latest model is worth using, so when an opportunity came up for me to snag a 1D Mark III, I took a chance on the old thing to see how it fares in the modern camera landscape.

 It turns out that even ten years after its release, the 1D Mark III remains a powerful, quick, and virtually indestructible imaging tool.

 When this camera hit the market, Canon was still working on convincing film shooters that digital could replace the colour fidelity, detail, and character of their film bodies.

 The original 5D is still renowned for its colour science, and the 1D Mark III, while built for speed, is cut from the same cloth when it comes to image output.
 This sensor just oozes character.

 Colours are vibrant and tasteful, and they translate very well to print.
 The images are 10MP, which is less than my iPhone, but the sensor holds up remarkably well, with very low noise, a lot of detail, and more dynamic range than I anticipated.
 Processing the raws is also incredibly quick compared to the heavy files from modern cameras.
 It feels liberating to be able to quickly zip through a card full of edits and not even wake the fans on my iMac.